-The subjects comprise a detached farmhouse forming part of a rural locality lying approximately eleven miles south west of Aberdeen City Centre.
-The surrounding area is a mixture of a residential and commercial nature and locally there are limited facilities available with a full range available in Aberdeen.
+The subjects comprise a detached dwelling house with 6.5 acres and range of outbuildings occupying a generally rural locality lying approximately six miles to the north of Aberdeen City Centre where the surrounding area is a mixture of a residential, industrial and agricultural nature.
+Locally the main facilities can be found within nearby Dyce and Aberdeen.

-At the time of inspection the property was found to be in a condition consistent with its age and type with general maintenance works required.
+At the time of inspection the property was found to be in a condition consistent with its age and type.